 A home inspection is not a process to pass or fail a home.
 The inspection offers an opinion about the condition of the home-based on observations made on the day of the inspection by a professionally trained home inspector.
-It is important to understand that all comments on conditions, observations, and recommendations are opinions.
-Comments in the report are based on my interpretation of the various industry standards and practices.
+It is important to understand that all comments on conditions, observations, and recommendations are only opinions.
+Comments in the report are based on our interpretation of the various industry standards and practices.
 Throughout the report, all comments and notes are to be considered as starting with the phrase "In my opinion".

 To avoid redundancy in the report, any and all recommendations or comments for repair, replacement, additional evaluation, corrective action or similar should only be performed using recognized methods and materials by a qualified/licensed professional in their respective fields.
 In some areas, professional licensing of various trades are not required by municipal or other governmental agencies.